solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 with your application running as containers in Azure Kubernetes Service (AKS) with Azure Database for MySQL hosting your database.

-## Development Evolution
+## Development evolution

-The following scenerios will be discussed and demonstrated as part of this Azure MySQL developer's guide.
-All of the following deployments will utilize the same application and database backend and what is needed to modify the application in order to support the targets.
+The following scenarios will be discussed and demonstrated as part of this Azure MySQL developer's guide.
+All of the following deployments will utilize the same application and database backend and what is needed to modify the application to support the targets.
 Topics will be discussed in the following simple to complex ordering.

 -   Classic deployment
 -   Azure VM Deployment
 -   Simple App Service Deployment with Azure Database for My SQL Single Server
 -   App Service with InApp MySQL
--   Continous Integration / Continous Delivery
+-   Continuous Integration / Continuous Delivery
 -   Containerizing your layers with Docker
 -   Azure Container Instances (ACI)
 -   App Service Containers
 -   Azure Kubernetes Service (AKS)
 -   AKS with MySQL Flexible Server

-It is recommeded that you follow each of the scenarios in the order shown so that you get a full pictures of the steps involved in the development evolution and have the necessary pre-req items you need to move on to the more complex deployments.
+It is recommended that you follow each of the scenarios in the order shown so that you get a full picture of the steps involved in the development evolution and have the necessary pre-requisite items you need to move on to the more complex deployments.

-## Classic Deployment
+## Classic deployment

-In a classic deployment, you will typically setup your web server (such as Internet Information Services (IIS), Apache or NGIX) on physical or virtualized on-premises hardware.
-Most applications using MySQL as the backend are using PHP as the front end (which is the case for the sample application in this guide); as such, you must ensure that you configure the web server to support PHP.
-This includes configuring and enabling any PHP extensions and installing the required software to supporte those extensions.
+In a classic deployment, you will typically set up your web server (such as Internet Information Services (IIS), Apache, or NGINX) on physical or virtualized on-premises hardware.
+Most applications using MySQL as the backend are using PHP as the frontend (which is the case for the sample application in this guide); as such, you must ensure that you configure the web server to support PHP.
+This includes configuring and enabling any PHP extensions and installing the required software to support those extensions.

-Some web servers are relatively easier to setup than others.
+Some web servers are relatively easier to set up than others.
 The complexity depends on what the target operating system is and what features your application and database are using, for example SSL/TLS.